hhhiddleston/maggiewuzw.github.io/_pages/about.md

 About Me
 ------
 I am a second-year PhD student at University of Illinois at Urbana-Champaign (UIUC).
 I am fortunate to be advised by Professor [Jingrui He](https://ischool.illinois.edu/people/jingrui-he).
 Before that, I completed my bachlor degree in Computer Science at University of Science and Technology of China (USTC).
-My research interest lies in fairness-aware machine learning and graph mining.
+My research interest lies in fairness-aware machine learning, trustworthy machine learning, and graph mining.
 I also love classical music and kpop dance.